drelor-online/cannacoin-reddit-tipbot/README.md

-# Ananos Stellar Reddit tip bot
+# Poopstar Reddit Tip Bot

-...is a reddit tipping service to easily give (Stellar) Ananos to your favorite redditors!
-[Ananos](https://ananos.tk) is a feeless, instant, rich in vitamin C cryptocurrency.
-Before using Ananos Tipper, please take a look at the [Terms of Service](https://github.com/swartbeens/ananos-stellar-reddit-tipbot#terms-of-service).
+...is a reddit tipping service to easily give Poopstar to your favorite Redditors!
+[Poopstar](https://poopstar.online) is a stinky, filthy but wholesome universal cryptocurrency based on the Stellar network.
+Before using Poopstar Tipper, please take a look at the [Terms of Service](https://github.com/drelor-online/poopstar-reddit-tipbot#terms-of-service).

-It is a fork and modification of the [Banano](https://banano.cc) reddit tip bot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).
+It is a fork and modification of the [Ananos (Stellar) Reddit Tipbot by swartbeens] (https://github.com/swartbeens/ananos-stellar-reddit-tipbot) which is a fork and modification of the [Banano](https://banano.cc) reddit tip bot created by /u/bbedward - which is available on [GitHub](https://github.com/BananoCoin/banano_reddit_tipbot).

-### To get started with the Ananos tip bot, either:
+### To get started with the Poopstar Tip Bot, either:

-A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=ananos_tipbot&subject=command&message=create) to /u/ananos_tipbot with 'create' or 'register' in the message body.
+A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=poopstar_tipbot&subject=command&message=create) to /u/poopstar_tipbot with 'create' or 'register' in the message body.